-Global Researchers Advancing Catholic Education (G.R.A.C.E.) is an international research-based partnership between Boston College in the United States, the University of Notre Dame in Australia, Mary Immaculate College in Ireland, St. Mary's University in London, and now the International Office of Catholic Education (OIEC) in Rome.
+Global Researchers Advancing Catholic Education (G.R.A.C.E.) is an international research-based partnership between Boston College in the United States, the University of Notre Dame in Australia, Mary Immaculate College in Ireland, St. Mary's University London, and now the International Office of Catholic Education (OIEC) in Rome.
 Project lead coordinators from each University and OIEC are listed below.

-Linda Cranley, Senior Lecturer & Co-ordinator, Bed (Primary), University of Notre Dame Australia
+Dr. Linda Cranley, Senior Lecturer & Co-ordinator, Bed (Primary), University of Notre Dame Australia

-Professor Chris Hackett, Associate Dean (Religious Education), University of Notre Dame Australia
+Dr. Chris Hackett, Associate Dean (Religious Education), University of Notre Dame Australia

 Dr. Caroline Healy, Lecturer in Educational Leadership and Management, St Mary’s University, London